Bombardment of Mar del Plata: Preliminary actions

 In a separate move, the submarine Santiago del Estero and the repair ship Ingeniero Gadda, both homeported in Mar del Plata, had already joined the uprising independently and sailed toward the Río de la Plata estuary to join Admiral Rojas's Squadron.
 The corvette República adopted a similar course, moving away from the pier but remaining anchored at the mouth of the port.
 On Sunday the 18th, as news of the approaching fleet spread, a meeting had been arranged aboard the República between Commander Plater and Captain Gamenara in the morning, but it failed once again to convince Plater of deposing his ambiguous position.
 That night Plater met Martos just outside the entrance of the submarine base and held talks with him regarding the safety of the civilians in case of attack, but Martos last word was that any resulting damage would be full responsibility of the Navy.
-Plater, who was accompanied by an aide, noticed the presence of armed civilians in the surroundings, as well as trucks blockading the main approaches to the base.
+Plater, who was accompanied by an aide, noticed the presence of armed civilians in the surroundings, as well as trucks blockading Juan B. Justo Avenue, one of the main approaches to the base.
 Early in the morning of the 19th, after a briefing with his officers, Plater was finally persuaded to join the rebellion and defend the base, deferring command to his executive officer, Corvette Captain Mario Peralta.